metal3-io/metal3-dev-env/vars.md

 ## IPv6 support

-The environment supports IPv6-only networking, but this currently works **only with `kind`**.
-Minikube does not have official IPv6 support at the time of writing.
+The environment supports IPv6-only networking with `kind` cluster.
 IPv6 can also be enabled partially, but for full IPv6 networking, the following additional steps are required:

 1. Build iPXE image builder with IPv6 support and with correct name (or rename